AMKohn/CSIS-3750/README.md

 Run `startdb.bat` to start MongoDB from the default directory

+Run `npm start` from the `frontend` directory to start the frontend

-Either run the project from IntelliJ or run `node app` from the command line
+Either run the project from IntelliJ or run `npm start` from the command line to start the API server

 Open the main page at [`http://localhost:3000/`](http://localhost:3000/)